 While it once might have been considered tacky, cheap or just plain weird to give a used gift, with growing concerns about the environment, and the increasing ease with which parents can find new or very gently used second hand toys, the idea of re-gifting or giving something slightly used is becoming more and more palatable.

-Movies that teach kids about climate change Not only does this practice help families to avoid going into debt—the National Retail Federation predicts consumers will spend almost $1,048 on average during the 2019 holiday season, up 4 percent from last year—but it can help keep excess packaging and plastics out of the landfill.
+Not only does this practice help families to avoid going into debt—the National Retail Federation predicts consumers will spend almost $1,048 on average during the 2019 holiday season, up 4 percent from last year—but it can help keep excess packaging and plastics out of the landfill.

 Zero Waste Canada finds that Canadians produce about 25 percent more waste during the holiday season—an extra 50 kg per person!—with all the extra wrapping paper, foil and packaging from presents being one of the biggest culprits.
 All you have to do is take a look outside on the first garbage day post-Christmas to see how much extra waste comes with the gift-giving extravaganza.
 Most Canadian cities cannot recycle wrapping paper, gift tags or bags, which means all these items end up in a landfill.